 Below is an example of how the balloon payment works:

-If you cannot make the balloon payment at the maturity date, you have the following options:
+If you can't make the balloon payment at the maturity date, you have the following options:

 Loan extensions on hard money loans are often granted to borrowers who have made on-time payments over the course of the loan.
 When borrowers are consistently delinquent, hard money lenders are less inclined to extend the loan.

-Lenders normally charge the borrower an extension fee, which can be added to the next payment, be paid direct through the loan servicer, or added to the back of the loan and paid when the loan is paid off through a refinance or property sale.
+Lenders normally charge the borrower an extension fee, which can be paid directly through the loan servicer with the next payment, or added to the back of the loan when the loan is paid off through a refinance or property sale.

 Sell or Refinance

-To avoid a balloon payment, you can sell the property or refinance the loan prior to the maturity date.
-This keeps you from having to come up with the full principal balance of the loan.
+By selling the property or refinancing the loan prior to the maturity date, you can avoid paying the balloon payment, the full principal balance of the loan.

 Notice of Default (Lender’s Option)

-If monthly payments have been sporadic or the borrower is not able to sell the property or refinance the loan to satisfy the balloon payment, the lender has the legal right initiate foreclosure by filing a Notice of Default.
-Foreclosure is usually a last resort taken after working on other measures to satisfy the balloon payment.
+If the borrower has skipped monthly payments or can't sell or refinance the property to satisfy the balloon payment, the lender has the legal right to initiate foreclosure by filing a Notice of Default.
+Foreclosure is usually a last resort after pursuing other ways to satisfy the balloon payment.
 However, borrowers can avoid foreclosure by making on-time payments and communicating with the lender.

-In my experience, I’ve found that borrowers who are frequently delinquent on payments or cut off communications with the lender for long periods of time, find themselves facing foreclosure more often than borrowers who are on-time and keep the lender apprised of their situation.
-It’s simple but I see this when borrowers get overwhelmed by taking on too many projects experiencing costly delays at the same time, like we’ve seen since the start of COVID.
+In my experience, borrowers who are frequently delinquent or cut off communications with the lender for long periods of time face foreclosure more than on-time borrowers who stay in contact with their lender.
+It’s simple, but I see this when borrowers are overwhelmed by multiple projects with costly delays at the same time, like we’ve experienced since the start of COVID.

-Balloon payments are written into nearly every hard money bridge loans.
+Balloon payments are written into nearly every hard money bridge loan.
 The formula is very simple: principal balance + one month payment = balloon payment.
-At maturity, when the balloon payment is due, borrowers can either get a loan extension, sell, or refinance the property.
-If the lender does not want to extend the loan, the lender has the legal right to file a Notice of Default to initiate the foreclosure process, which is seen as a last resort.
+At maturity, when the balloon payment comes due, borrowers can either get a loan extension, or sell or refinance the property.
+If the lender doesn't want to extend the loan, they have the legal right to file a notice of default to initiate foreclosure, which is usually a last resort.